There is a huge, mud-covered buffalo, with impressive horns, standing in the middle of the road.

 From the beach, you can see the ferry terminal to take you back to Hong Kong Island, but keep an eye on the ferry schedule and try not to miss your boat.

-If you do miss your boat, however, simply take a seat at the local Cooked Food Market next to the ferry pier, and have some excellent Cantonese food.
-The restaurant in the middle, Wah Kee Seafood, is a favorite, and a must-try is their specialty, the spiced squid.
+If you do miss your boat, however, simply take a seat at the local Cooked Food Market next to the ferry pier and have some excellent Cantonese food.
+The restaurant in the middle, Wah Kee Seafood, is a favourite, and a must-try is their specialty, the spiced squid.

 Getting to Mui Wo

 There are a few ways to get to Mui Wo:

 New World Fast Ferry operates to and from Central Pier #6 with fast ferries (30 minutes) and slow ferries (cheaper, but 50 minutes; you can take bikes and dogs on the slow ferry)

 New Lantau Bus has three routes to/from Mui Wo: